suzyheath/shortfolio/readme.md

 To pull this off the website needs to be accessible via standard HTTP, rather than HTTPS.

 Once generated, put the paths to the key and cert files into environment variables HTTPS_KEY and HTTPS_CERT respectively.

+In order for node to read these files it needs higher level permissions, so `sudo` it up.